nmk1406/heart-failure-prediction/README.md

 # Heart Failure Prediction

-Trong project này, tôi sử dụng Random Forest và Logistic Regression để dự đoán người có nguy cơ suy tim.
+In this project, I have used Random Forest and Logistic Regression to predict who is at risk of heart failure.

-## Thông tin dataset
+## Detail of dataset

-[Heart Failure Prediction Dataset](https://www.kaggle.com/datasets/fedesoriano/heart-failure-prediction) là bộ dữ liệu được khảo sát trên 918 người khác nhau.
-Với mục tiêu là dựa vào dữ liệu của những người này để dự đoán họ có bị suy tim hay không.
-Bộ dữ liệu gồm 11 biến đầu vào như sau:
+[Heart Failure Prediction Dataset](https://www.kaggle.com/datasets/fedesoriano/heart-failure-prediction) was created by combining different datasets already available independently but not combined before.
+In this dataset, 5 heart datasets are combined over 11 common features which makes it the largest heart disease dataset available so far for research purposes

-- Age: tuổi của bệnh nhân.
+- Age: age of the patient
-- Sex: giới tính của bệnh nhân.
+- Sex: sex of the patient
-- ChestPainType: kiểu đau ngực.
+- ChestPainType: chest pain type
-- RestingBP: huyết áp (mm/Hg).
+- RestingBP: resting blood pressure
-- Cholesterol: nồng độ cholesterol (mm/dl).
+- Cholesterol: serum cholesterol
-- FastingBS: lượng đường trong máu (mg/dl).
+- FastingBS: fasting blood sugar
-- RestingECG: kết quả điện tâm đồ lúc nghỉ.
+- RestingECG: resting electrocardiogram results
-- MaxHR: nhịp tim tối đa đạt được.
+- MaxHR: maximum heart rate achieved
-- ExerciseAngina: đau thắt ngực do tập thể dục.
+- ExerciseAngina: exercise-induced angina
-- Oldpeak: đoạn ST trong kết quả điện tâm đồ.
+- Oldpeak: oldpeak = ST
-- ST_Slope: độ dốc đoạn ST khi tập thể dục.
+- ST_Slope: the slope of the peak exercise ST segment

-Biến mục tiêu là HeartDisease với 0 (bình thường) và 1 (suy tim).
-Bình thường là negative class và suy tim là positive class.
+Target variable is HeartDisease with 0 (normal) and 1 (heart failure).
+Normal is a negative class and heart failure is a positive class.